Prebid Server - Adding a Module

 Processed Auction Request Any stored requests have been merged in and all PBS enrichments are done auction, amp, video Inject First Party Data, Channel determination, Bid floors, Bidder optimization

-Bidder Request The request has been customized for a particular bidder in the auction auction, amp, video Bidder-specific bcat/badv, Bidder-specific deals
+Bidder Request The request has been customized for a particular bidder in the auction.
+Note that the module will be called in parallel for each bidder in the auction. auction, amp, video Bidder-specific bcat/badv, Bidder-specific deals

-Raw Bidder Response Hook functions can get access to the unprocessed bidder response auction, amp, video Response validations
+Raw Bidder Response Hook functions can get access to the unprocessed bidder response.
+Note that the module will be called in parallel for each bidder in the auction. auction, amp, video Response validations

 All Processed Bid Responses All bids are back and PBS-core bid validations are done. auction, amp, video Creative validation, advanced bid validations.